pfftdammitchris/react-cheatsheets/README.md

 # react-cheatsheets

-> Generate cheat sheets using React
+## Generate cheat sheets using React

+Lots of todos to be done but it can still be used.
+Documentation is ongoing.

 ![react-cheatsheets thumbnail](https://pfftdammitchris-react.s3-us-west-1.amazonaws.com/react-cheatsheets/thumbnail.jpg)

-Lots of todos to be done but it can still be used.
-Documentation is still ongoing.

 ## Install